tomikonio/env0-tt/README.md

 ## Required Tags

-The following tags will be automatically applied to all resources:
+The following tags MUST be applied to all resources to comply with AWS policies:

+### Mandatory AWS Tags
+- `Objective`: Must be set to "true"
+- `Expiration`: Must be set to "true"
+- `Email`: Must be set to "true"

+### Project Tags
 - `owner`: Your email address
 - `stage`: Environment stage (production/dev/test)
 - `project`: Project identifier

-- `common_tags`: Additional project-specific tags
+Failure to include these tags will result in deployment failures due to AWS IAM policies.

 ## Configuration